yoursunny/NDNph/programs/README.md

 `NDNPH_UPLINK_UDP_PORT` specifies UDP port.
 It is used as local port in listen mode, or remote port in tunnel mode.
 The default is `6363`.

+`NDNPH_UPLINK_MTU` enables fragmentation and reassembly.
+It should be set to a positive number that is the maximum NDNLPv2 frame size.